How to Set Up a Birthday Fundraiser

 For Maddie’s sixth birthday, Erica asked friends and family to each donate $6 to help Maddie beat cancer.
 She sent out a request on Facebook, asking friends to donate and share.
 News of the birthday fundraiser spread and more than 85 people donated.
 A lot of the donations were for the requested $6 but the majority were for $16, $26, $56 and even $106.

 You can take the same approach around a birthday or any other significant date related to your fundraiser – whether it’s for a personal, medical or charitable cause.
-As well as special dates in your own life, you can also tie your fundraiser into public dates such as Giving Tuesday or awareness fundraisers such as Breast Cancer Awareness Month.
+As well as special dates in your own life, you can also tie your fundraiser into public dates such as global generosity movement Giving Tuesday.

 Make the birthday or other key date the fundraiser deadline